dattasid/ProcGrammar/README.md

 g.rule("a").produces("b").weight(ctx->ctx.value);
 ```

 Note: A consistent object system is TBD.
 The current object is given by ```ctx.nodes.peek()```, but there are no good ways to access whats in it.
-It is easy to access fields added by extending the Context class, but the user must take of creating his hierarchy.
+It is easy to access fields added by extending the Context class, but the user must take care of creating his hierarchy.
 Using  the pushNode/PushLeaf based object system to make decisions and decide values is TBD.

 ## Template examples

 ```
 g.template("chair").str("A chair, #1 in color and #2 in shape.")
       .param(1).property("color")
-      .param(1).property("shape")
+      .param(2).property("shape")
 ```
 Converts the ```{chair={color="red", shape="round"}}``` to string "A chair, red in color and round in shape."
 Converts the ```{chair={color=["red", "blue], shape="round"}}``` to string "A chair, red and blue in color and round in shape."